 Some of the Fayreghan family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Fayreghan family to the New World and Oceana
+Migration of the Fayreghan family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Fayreghans to arrive in North America: Thomas and Ralph Farnham who had came to Roxbury, Massachusetts in 1634; as did Henry Farnham of Warwickshire, who settled there in 1644.
 Alice, Mary, and Ralph Farnham settled in Boston Massachusetts in 1635.